 - In addition to releasing oxytocin when petting a dog, mood-boosting hormones like, serotonin and prolactin are activated.

 - Since your best friend has to go for walks, this counters a sedentary lifestyle.
-As an added perk, spending time outdoors is another proven way to lift your spirits.
+As an added perk, spending time outdoors or working outdoors is another proven way to lift your spirits.

 - Research has found that team-mates who worked together on a project with a dog present, “ranked their team-mates more highly on measures of trust, team cohesion and intimacy than those who had not.”